 As a way of raising awareness of the issues around modern slavery, Stronger Together and LEO GRC's eLearning courses offer a highly effective, bite-sized way for employees to learn how to identify risks and take the right action at the right time.

-The message is one of practical guidance, and the elearning combines video and animation to emphasise the importance of helping to eradicate labour exploitation in an impactful way that staff will remember.
+The message is one of practical guidance, and the elearning combines video and animation to emphasize the importance of helping to eradicate labor exploitation in an impactful way that staff will remember.

-The courses are designed to last around 30 minutes and provide participants with the in-depth information they need to be able to detect, deter and deal with personal and organisational risks around slavery.
+The courses are designed to last around 30 minutes and provide participants with the in-depth information they need to be able to detect, deter and deal with personal and organizational risks around slavery.

-By the end of the course, each learner understands what modern slavery, forced labour and hidden labour exploitation are.
+By the end of the course, each learner understands what modern slavery, forced labor and hidden labor exploitation are.
 With a greater awareness and vigilance, they can spot the signs of exploitation and respond effectively.

 Stronger Together and Eukleia offer four Tackling Modern Slavery courses: